oliviawestmacottssw/SSW.Rules.Content/rules/setup---do-you-have-an-ergonomic-setup/rule.md

 ---

-​​​An ergonomic setup ensures that you are using your computer in a way that will not injure or strain you in any way.
-As you will likely be sitting/standing at your desk for up to 8 hours it is crucial to not become complacent with the layout of your desk.​
+An ergonomic setup ensures that you are using your computer in a way that will not injure or strain you in any way.
+As you will likely be sitting/standing at your desk for up to 8 hours it is crucial to not become complacent with the layout of your desk.

 Tips to remember when reviewing your desk: